sjerly/Urban-Rural-Classification/README.md

 -The variable "UR_Scale" represents a continuous scale (0-1) representing rurality (0=more rural, 1=more urban)

--GEOID can be used to link the values to census tract
+-GEOID can be used to link the values to census tracts

 -The remaining variables represent the data used to derive these values (as described in the linked manuscript).
 The variables with the suffix "_t" are transformed and scaled for factor analysis.

-**2020 Census tracts are available for Washington State and should be available nationwide within a few days (as of 6/20/2024)**
+**2020 Census Tract Update**

- This Update Uses the Following Data:
+ 2020 Census Tracts Uses the Following Data:
  1.)
 2020 American Community Survey

  2.)
 2021 EPA Walkability Score (https://catalog.data.gov/dataset/walkability-index1)